aws-samples/amazon-managed-service-for-apache-flink-examples/.github/PULL_REQUEST_TEMPLATE.md

 ## Contribution Checklist

 - Verify your PR follows the contribution recommendation of the repository
-- Each PR should modify a single example and address a single concern
+- Each PR should add/modify a single example and address a single concern
 - Once all items of the checklist are addressed, remove the above text and this checklist, leaving only the filled out template below.
 -->